-Shoulder surfing is a type of identity theft practice where someone tries to steal confidential information by spying over their target’s shoulder.
-The objective of shoulder surfing is to steal sensitive information such as passwords, credit card numbers or personal identification numbers (PINs) that can later be used to access accounts for financial gain.
+Shoulder surfing is an identity theft practice where someone tries to steal confidential information by spying over their target’s shoulder.
+The objective of shoulder surfing is to steal sensitive information such as passwords, credit card numbers, or personal identification numbers (PINs) that can later be used to access the victim’s accounts.

-Shoulder surfing happens to a substantial amount of people even if it’s not for malicious purposes.
-A recent study from NYU found that 73% of survey respondents indicated they had seen someone else’s confidential PIN without them knowing.
-Shoulder surfing can happen anywhere, especially at ATMs and kiosks.
-It can also occur when you enter sensitive information on your smart devices in a coffee shop or at an airport.
+Shoulder surfing happens to many people even if it’s not for malicious purposes.
+For example, a recent study from NYU found that 73% of survey respondents indicated they had seen someone else’s confidential PIN without them knowing.

 Here are the most common scenarios when shoulder surfing may occur:

-Victims are usually unaware they’re being observed or recorded because criminals appear to be talking or texting on the phone.
-In order to help protect yourself from shoulder surfing, you have to take precautions while disclosing sensitive information in public areas.
+To help protect yourself from shoulder surfing, you must take precautions while disclosing sensitive information in public areas.

 Here are some tips to help protect yourself against shoulder surfing.

-Consider using a password manager to help you generate unique and secure passwords for different accounts.
-If you do this, make sure to protect your master password.
+Consider using a password manager.
+Password managers help you generate complex, long, and complicated passwords to better protect your accounts from being compromised.
+Remember that if you do this, ensure to protect your master password.

-Two-factor authentication helps protect your accounts as it requires you to prove your identity with two different authentication components.
-Your account can only be logged in when you use both factors correctly in conjunction.
+Two-factor authentication helps protect your accounts by requiring you to prove your identity with two different authentication components.
+Your account can only be logged in when you use both factors correctly.

 The two-factor authentication process is quite effective in online banking.
 The identification process is carried out through a combination of a password and PINs.
 The PIN is newly generated for each authentication process and expires after a few seconds.